jvalli/BluetoothDeviceManager/README.md

 ## Managing Devices

 - Save a device: Tap any device in the scanner view
-- Delete a device: Swipe left on a device in the main list
+- Delete a device: Tap the cards to turn 180 and delete device from main list
 - Refresh the list: Pull down on the device list

 ## Connecting to Devices